Arjun Gowda

-Arjun Gowda is a 2021 Indian Kannada crime action film written and directed by Lucky Shankar, making his debut.
+Arjun Gowda is a 2021 Indian Kannada-language crime action film written and directed by Lucky Shankar, making his debut.
 It features Prajwal Devaraj and Priyanka Thimmesh in the lead roles.
 The supporting cast includes Sparsha Rekha, Rahul Dev, and Sadhu Kokila.
 The score and soundtrack for the film is by Dharma Vish and the cinematography is by Jai Anand.
 The film marked producer Ramu's last film as a producer before his death in April 2021.

 Premise

 Arjun Gowda is a hot headed youngster, who will do anything for his love.
 When he faces a crisis that hits home, quite literally, he gets a rude awakening.
 How, he solves the mess, forms the rest of the story.